pragkent/logbox/README.md

 # Logbox
 [![Build Status](https://travis-ci.org/pragkent/logbox.svg?branch=master)](https://travis-ci.org/pragkent/logbox)

 Logbox is a pragmatic logging library for C++.
 ## Introduction
-Logbox is a pragmatic C++ logging library.
 It could be used like this:

 ```cpp
 #include <logbox/logging.h>